pablogg/pruebaInditex/README.md

 ## Decisions

-- We use Spring Data JPA to access the database.
+- I have used Spring Data JPA to access the database.
+- Use of Hexagonal Architecture, since it allows us to create applications that are easier to understand, maintain, evolve and test.
 - I have used H2 as the database, because it is the one indicated in this exercise, but the database could be changed very quickly without any problem.
 (MongoDB, SQL, etc).

-- Use of Hexagonal Architecture, since it allows us to create applications that are easier to understand, maintain, evolve and test.

 - Security has not been implemented, since the exercise does not ask for it, but we could use Spring Security if necessary.
 - Unit and integration tests have been carried out using Test Unit and Mockito.
 - A Postman file has also been added to be able to automate tests if necessary.